alkem-io/alkemio/docs/conceptual-design.md

 An all too common pitfall with Challenges is that a lot of initial energy and enthusiasm, leading up to hackathons or similar events, results ultimately in the desired outcomes not being achieved.

+By managing a representation of the Challenge that is shared by the community of the Challenge, it is easier to keep the continuity as the Challenge progresses.

 # **Ecoverse: Challenge Hosting**